Key Takeaways

 Step 2: Reserve a Name Using RUN-LLP

-Apply for a name reservation using the RUN-LLP (Reserve Unique Name – LLP) service on the MCA portal.
-Ensure the name is unique and adheres to naming guidelines under the LLP Rules, 2009.
+Use the RUN LLP (Reserve Unique Name LLP) service on the MCA portal to apply for a name reservation.
+Make sure the name is unique and conforms to the naming rules under the LLP Rules, 2009.

-The FiLLiP (Form for Incorporation of LLP) is submitted online via the MCA portal.
-This form includes all basic details including business activities, partner details, office address, and capital contribution.
-DPIN can be allotted to new partners through this form.
+The FiLLiP (Form for Incorporation of LLP) is an online form which is submitted through the MCA portal.
+This form mainly contains the business activities, partner details, office address, and capital contribution.
+DPIN can be given to new partners through this form.

 Step 4: File the LLP Agreement